“Toward Basic Income and a Peaceful Democratic Revolution”

 In 1998, while enrolled in a doctoral program in system science and human development, I self-published a book about how to heal our political system.
 With that book, I was hooked.
 I moved to Washington D.C. in the fall of 1999, seeking support for these ideas.
 I heard about USBIG in 2000, went up to New York for one of the earliest meetings, and presented at the first conference in March of 2002.
 That’s when I learned about BIEN, and decided to attend the Congress in Geneva.
 My paper, on how to build a mass movement, was selected and published.

-Over the following years, I presented at most USBIG meetings; wrote three more books, self-published or with micro publishers; gave talks at BIEN meetings in Dublin in 2008 and Montreal in 2014; worked with the Green Party of the U.S., adding basic income to their platform; and made several attempts to launch nonprofit organizations to support our efforts.
+Over the following years, I presented at most USBIG meetings; wrote three more books; started an author mailing list to update my readers; self-published or with micro publishers; gave talks at BIEN meetings in Dublin in 2008 and Montreal in 2014; worked with the Green Party of the U.S., adding basic income to their platform; and made several attempts to launch nonprofit organizations to support our efforts.
 Yet I was always thinking about young children, and how they learn naturally, spontaneously.
 My primary profession is teaching people, all ages and any health condition, to breathe freely and move easily, to outgrow back pain, breathing troubles, stress-related disorders, and other difficulties.

 While promoting basic income, I’ve been actively thinking of myself as a healthy curious young child, pursuing my dreams, goals, and interests.
 At the same time, though, I’ve been anxiously wishing I had a basic income; regardless of the amount, that would have been immensely valuable.